-- To use the Rover.com Service only for your own purposes, and not to impersonate any other person.
+- To use the Rover Service only for your own purposes, and not to impersonate any other person.

-- Not to transfer or authorize the use of your account for the Rover.com Service by any other person.
+- Not to transfer or authorize the use of your account for the Rover Service by any other person.

-- Not to provide false information in your profile on, or registration for, the Rover.com Service.
+- Not to provide false information in your profile on, or registration for, the Rover Service.

-- Not to interfere with our provision of, or any other user’s use of, the Rover.com Service.
+- Not to interfere with our provision of, or any other user’s use of, the Rover Service.

-- Not to solicit another user’s username and password for the Rover.com Service.
+- Not to solicit another user’s username and password for the Rover Service.

 4.2 Suspension and Termination.
-You understand and agree that we have no obligation to provide the Rover.com Service to you, nor any obligation to continue providing it once we have begun.
-If we believe your conduct on the Site or Rover.com Service is inappropriate or violates these terms, and for any other reason (or no reason at all), we reserve the right to suspend or terminate your access to the Rover.com Service in our sole discretion.
+You understand and agree that we have no obligation to provide the Rover Service to you, nor any obligation to continue providing it once we have begun.
+If we believe your conduct on the Site or Rover Service is inappropriate, unsafe or violates these terms, and for any other reason (or no reason at all), we reserve the right to suspend or terminate your access to the Rover Service in our sole discretion.

 - Registration; Account Security.
-In order to use some aspects of the Rover.com Service, you will be required to create a username, password, and user profile.
-If you elect to use the Rover.com Service, you agree to provide accurate information about yourself and keep this information up-to-date.
-You agree not to impersonate anyone else.
-You are responsible for maintaining the confidentiality of your username and password for the Rover.com Service, and you agree not to authorize anyone else to use your username and password.
+In order to use some aspects of the Rover Service, you will be required to create a username, password, and user profile.
+If you elect to use the Rover Service, you agree to provide accurate information about yourself and keep this information up-to-date.
+You agree not to impersonate anyone else and not to maintain more than one account (or, if Rover suspends or terminates your account, not to create further accounts).
+You are responsible for maintaining the confidentiality of your username and password for the Rover Service, and you agree not to authorize anyone else to use your username and password.
 You are responsible for all activity under your account.
 You agree to notify us promptly of any unauthorized use of your account.

 - Your Content.

 7.1 Your Content.
-We may require or allow you (or someone else on your behalf) to submit or upload text, photographs, images, videos, reviews, information and materials to your profile on the Rover.com Service or otherwise in connection with using the Rover.com Service and/or participating in promotional campaigns we conduct on the Site (collectively, “Your Content”).
-For example, Service Providers are invited to create a profile page with a photograph and other information to allow Pet Owners to find, evaluate and contact them, while Pet Owners have the opportunity to submit reviews of Service Providers.
+We may require or allow you (or someone else on your behalf) to submit or upload text, photographs, images, videos, reviews, information and materials to your profile on the Rover Service or otherwise in connection with using the Rover Service and/or participating in promotional campaigns we conduct on the Site (collectively, “Your Content”).
+For example, Service Providers are invited to create a profile page with a photograph and other information and to transmit photos of the dogs under their care to Pet Owners, while Pet Owners may submit reviews of Service Providers.